NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/APP4ValidationResponsePayload.md

 ### Payload for a Validation Response, using Service Request

-This payload is used to transmit all the necessary information that is required for a CAS to accept a patient referred into their service.
+This payload is used to transmit the completed validation outcome back to the Requester.

 <br>
  <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>